Niols/ocaml-valet/README.md

 An OCaml preprocessor allowing to declare types from `let`-bindings with a preceeding `val` declaration, “the Haskell way”.

+This is an old experiment of mine that I revived and cleaned up when I discovered https://github.com/ocaml/RFCs/pull/59 which shares the same goal but does it better.

 ## Example

 When a `val` declaration and a `let` binding follow each other at top-level,